apache/guacamole-manual/src/guacamole-docker.md

 `guacamole/guacd`
-: Provides the guacd daemon, built from the released guacamole-server source with support for VNC, RDP, SSH, telnet, and Kubernetes.
+: Provides the guacd daemon, built from the released guacamole-server source with support for VNC, RDP, SSH, telnet, Kubernetes, and the database terminal protocols (MySQL, PostgreSQL, SQL Server, and MongoDB).

 `guacamole/guacamole`
 : Provides the Guacamole web application running within Tomcat 9.x with support